 For a simple explanation of the meaning of the 95% confidence & prediction interval traces shown in the graph, see this two-minute instructional video, by Dr. Gerard Verschuuren.

 To see precise values, hover your mouse cursor over the graph traces (or touch the graph on a touch-screen).

 †Calculation of Confidence Intervals and Prediction Intervals for monthly Mean Sea-Level (MSL) is complicated by the fact that MSL measurement data is serially autocorrelated.
 That means each month's MSL measurement is correlated, to an extent which varies by location, with the MSL measurements of the previous and next months.
 That means there are effectively fewer independent measurements, which would cause a naive confidence interval calculation to underestimate the breadth of the intervals.
-The code here follows the method of Zervas 2009, “Sea Level Variations of the United States 1854-2006,” NOAA Technical Report NOS CO-OPS 053, p.
+The code here follows the method of Zervas 2009, “Sea Level Variations of the United States 1854-2006,” NOAA Technical Report NOS CO-OPS 053 (or here), p.
 15-24, to account for autocorrelation, when calculating confidence intervals and prediction intervals.
-That isn't the only way to do it, though, and one of the items on my to-do list is to examine an alternative approach suggested by Willis Eschenbach.
+That isn't the only way to do it, though, and one of the items on my to-do list is to examine alternative approaches.

-© 2016 www.sealevel.info
+© 2016-2023 www.sealevel.info